Last updated September 20, 2020

 If you are still under court supervision and you attempt to register or vote, this is a Class I felony which is punishable by up to two years in prison.
 Additionally, this could constitute a violation of your probation or parole.
 If you’re unsure if you’re eligible to vote, before you do, consult with an attorney.
 This will help prevent serious legal problems and a possible added felony conviction.

 If you were convicted of a felony, once your sentence is fully complete, you must register to vote in the county where you currently reside.
-Before registering, we suggest that you ask your supervising offier for a Certificate of Forfeited Rights of Citizenship.
+Before registering, we recommend that you ask your probation or parole officer for a Certificate of Restoration of Forfeited Rights of Citizenship.
 This document is not required for registration, but it is helpful if there are any questions about your right to vote.
 This Certificate may also make it easier to find a job.

 - If you have a North Carolina driver’s license or DMV-issued ID card, you can register to vote online at the NCDOT website;

 - If you don’t have a license or ID card, you can print out an registration application and mail it into the State Board of Elections or drop it off in-person to either the NC State Board of Elections or your County Board of Elections Office (addresses are included on the form when you print out all pages).

 - Make sure you use your physical street address on your form.
 It will not be processed with a P.O.
 Box

 - The county board of elections must receive your form at least 25 days before the election.
 For the 2020 election, this means you should mail it by at least October 6th to ensure it arrives on time or drop it off in person on October 8th.

 - You will receive a card at the address on the form with your precinct and polling place.

 Contact Our Defense Lawyers in Raleigh About Your Rights After a Felony